MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/developer-entity-reference.md

 ---
 author: Mamaylya
-description: Learn about Microsoft Dynamics 365 Guides tables (entities) that you can use to extend Dynamics 365 if you're a developer. ms.author: mamaylya ms.date: 04/27/2021 ms.service: crm-online
+description: Learn about Microsoft Dynamics 365 Guides tables (entities) that you can use to extend Dynamics 365. ms.author: mamaylya ms.date: 04/27/2021 ms.service: crm-online